Tender and delicious, these Chocolate Peanut Butter Muffins combine two great flavors in a satisfying treat just right for breakfast or snack time.

 Cocoa powder and chocolate chips fill these tender treats with chocolate goodness.
 A generous spoonful of peanut butter swirled into the batter of each muffin adds rich, nuttiness, and a sprinkling of peanuts on top provides extra peanut flavor and a satisfying crunch.

 Chocolate and peanut butter, these classic companions, are like the friends I hope my daughters will always have.
 Both ingredients are interesting and full of personality; they’re as delightful on their own as they are together.
 And when they do spend time together, their perfect teamwork brings out the best in both.
 I’ll take my life lessons where I can.

-As for these Chocolate Peanut Butter Muffins, their good-natured chocolate and peanut butter collaboration makes them serious winners.
+As for these muffins, their good-natured chocolate and peanut butter collaboration makes them serious winners.

 My sweet-toothed husband keeps suggesting that I boost the sugar and fat to transform this recipe from muffins to cupcakes, but my kids just shake their heads.
 They know what’s what.

-While I’ll happily allow a Chocolate Peanut Butter Muffin to masquerade as a healthy snack, they know I’ll never offer up proper cupcakes as snack food.
+While I’ll happily allow a one of these muffins to masquerade as a healthy snack, they know I’ll never offer up proper cupcakes as snack food.

 Besides, there’s no reason we can’t have both: Chocolate Peanut Butter Muffins for snack-time and Chocolate Peanut Butter Cupcakes for dessert.
 Duh.

 Until I get that cupcake recipe figured out, my husband will just have to keep eating his muffins with ice cream.